 On November 16, 2009, the Company sold 215 shares of Series A with attached warrants to purchase an aggregate of 1,628,800 shares of the Company's common stock at \$0.33 per share.
 The Series A shares were sold at a price per share of \$5,000 and each Series A share is convertible into approximately 13,774 shares of common stock at a conversion price of \$0.363 per share.
 The Company received \$1,075,000 from the sale of the Series A shares.
-Since the Series A shares may ultimately be redeemable at the option of the holder, the carrying value of the Series A shares, net of discount and accumulated dividends, has been classified as redeemable preferred stock on the balance sheets.
+Since the Series A may ultimately be redeemable at the option of the holder, the carrying value of the preferred stock, net of discount and accumulated dividends, has been classified as redeemable preferred stock on the balance sheets at June 30, 2011 and December 31, 2010.

 In accordance with ASC 470 Topic "Debt", a portion of the proceeds were allocated to the warrants based on their relative fair value, which totaled \$287,106 using the Black Scholes option pricing model.
-Further, the Company attributed a beneficial conversion feature of \$70,922 to the Series A shares based upon the difference between the effective conversion price of those shares and the closing price of the Company's common stock on the date of issuance.
-The assumptions used in the Black-Scholes model are as follows: (1) dividend yield of 0%, (2) expected volatility of 123%, (3) weighted average risk-free interest rate of 2.2%, (4) expected life of 5 years, and (5) estimated fair value of Telkonet common stock of \$0.24 per share.
+Further, the Company attributed a beneficial conversion feature of \$70,922 to the Series A preferred shares based upon the difference between the effective conversion price of those shares and the closing price of the Company's common stock on the date of issuance.
+The assumptions used in the Black-Scholes model are as follows: (1) dividend yield of 0%; (2) expected volatility of 123%, (3) weighted average risk-free interest rate of 2.2%, (4) expected life of 5 years, and (5) estimated fair value of Telkonet common stock of \$0.24 per share.
 The expected term of the warrants represents the estimated period of time until exercise and is based on historical experience of similar awards and giving consideration to the contractual terms.
-The amounts attributable to the warrants and beneficial conversion feature, aggregating \$358,028, have been recorded as a discount and deducted from the face value of the Series A shares.
+The amounts attributable to the warrants and beneficial conversion feature, aggregating \$358,028, have been recorded as a discount and deducted from the face value of the preferred stock.
 The discount is being amortized over the period from issuance to November 19, 2014 (the initial redemption date) as a charge to additional paid-in capital (since there is a deficit in retained earnings).

-The charge to additional paid in capital for amortization of Series A discount and costs for the three months ended March 31, 2011 was \$17,901.
+The charge to additional paid in capital for amortization of Series A discount and costs for the three and six months ended June 30, 2011 was \$17,901 and \$35,802, respectively.

-For the three months ended March 31, 2011 we have accrued dividends for Series A shares in the amount of \$21,212 and cumulative accrued dividends of \$117,144.
-The accrued dividends have been charged to additional paid-in capital (since there is a deficit in retained earnings) and the net unpaid accrued dividends been added to the carrying value of the Series A shares.
+For the three and six months ended June 30, 2011 we have accrued dividends in the amount of \$21,212 and \$42,424, respectively, and cumulative accrued dividends of \$138,356.
+The accrued dividends have been charged to additional paid-in capital (since there is a deficit in retained earnings) and the net unpaid accrued dividends have been added to the carrying value of the Series A shares.